ZinDaria/Project_1-Team7/README.md

 Identifying patterns in fraud versus non-fraud transactions.
 Establishing relationships between various data points such as age, gender, transaction type (POS, Online, ATM), transaction time, country of transaction, shipping address, etc.
 ### Assumptions
-All transactions are from customers' accounts domiciled in the United Kingdom, with time zone set to British Summer Time (BST) and amounts stated in Great British Pounds (£).
+1. All the transactions are from customers' accounts domiciled in the United Kingdom.
+Therefore, the time zone is British Summer Time (BST) and amounts are stated in Great British Pounds (£).
-Individuals aged 30 to 50 are assumed to be more attractive targets for fraudsters due to their greater financial resources.
+2. Individuals between the ages 30 and 50 are more attractive targets of fraudsters due to their greater financial resources.

 ### Limitations
-The data provided, and thus our analysis, is based on 2 specific days of the week (Tuesday and Wednesday).
+1. The data provided, and thus our analysis is based on 2 days of the week (Tuesday and Wednesday).
-The data is from 2020 and may not be the most recent available.
+2. The data is from 2020, and may not be the most recent available.

 ### Analysis
 *Step-by-step processes are detailed within the Jupyter notebook.